csutedja/Dell-T3610-OpenCore-Build/README.md

 -  _Note 2: AppleCpuPmCfgLock **and** AppleXcpmCfgLock **must** be enabled for your system to boot, as you cannot disable CFG-Lock it on the T3610 easily_
 -  Note 3: make sure **XhciPortLimit** is disabled, your ports should be mapped before installing anyways and keeping this quirk on will break macOS 11.3+ booting
 -  Note 4: as stated in the guide, if you are running Catalina or older make sure the Apple Secure Boot setting is set to **Disabled*
+-  Note 5: When gathering kexts you **MUST** get CpuTscSync for succesful booting

 # Post-installation
 Assuming you carefully followed the above guides and instructions, macOS should boot properly.
 However, there are a few specific post install tips that I highly recommend that I will link below: